-Cysteine is found in most high-protein foods, such as chicken, turkey, yogurt, cheese, eggs, sunflower seeds and legumes.
+Cysteine is found in most high protein foods, such as chicken, turkey, yogurt, cheese, eggs, sunflower seeds, and legumes.

 Here are the top 9 health benefits of NAC.

 NAC is valued primarily for its role in antioxidant production.
-Along with two other amino acids — glutamine and glycine — NAC is needed to make and replenish glutathione.
+Along with two other amino acids — glutamine and glycine — NAC is necessary to make and replenish glutathione.

 NAC plays an important role in your body’s detoxification process.
 It can help prevent side effects of environmental toxin exposure (3).

 NAC helps detoxify your body and can treat acetaminophen overdoses.